Waste Minimization

 Specialty Recycling

-Small electronics, including cables, can be placed in green collection bins located near the information desks in the University Union and West Village Commons.
+Small electronics, including cables, can be placed in green collection bins located near the information desks in West Village Commons and the universal waste station outside of the bookstore in the University Union.
 Contact Material Management to dispose of university equipment.
 Additional containers for specific items like printer cartridges, batteries, and compact fluorescent lightbulbs are placed throughout campus as well.

-You can find tall, green printer cartridge bins in the following locations:
+You can find printer cartridge bins in the following locations:

 • Admin Building, 109